syncfusion-content/maui-docs/MAUI/Segmented-Control/selection.md

 {% endtabs %}

 #### Customize Selected Segment Background of Each Segment Item

-You can change the selected segment background of the each segment item by using `SelectedSegmentBackground` property of `SfSegmentItem`.
+Customize the selected segment background of each segment item using the `SelectedSegmentBackground` property of `SfSegmentItem`.

 {% tabs %}
 {% highlight C# tabtitle="MainPage.xaml.cs"%}